kylerlittle/coach-bot/README.md

 ```

 ## Description
-This is a chat bot that's a personal coach for people who want to work out,
+This is a Python console application.
+Specifically, it's a chat bot that's a
+personal coach for people who want to work out, eat better, and/or live
-eat better, and/or live healthier.
-Specifically, the coach bot's target customer
+healthier.
+The coach bot's target customer is the full-time worker who doesn't
-is the full-time worker who doesn't have very much time on their hands to plan
+have very much time on their hands to plan and live such a lifestyle.
+This is
-and live such a lifestyle.
-This is a fairly vague description, but it will be
+a fairly vague description, but it will be elaborated over time.
-elaborated over the next week.

-## Possible Use Cases
+## Use Cases
-- Users can manually specify desired frequency of working out at both daily and weekly granularities.
+- Users can register for an account and/or login.
+- Users can schedule/request a workout targeting specific areas (i.e. cardio, legs, etc.)
+- Users can display workout statistics.
-- Users can import schedule via a calendar application like Google Calendar or iCloud Calendar.
+- Users can import schedule via the calendar application Google Calendar.
-- Users can subscribe to notification reminders of when to work out.
+- Users can input/set number of calories for a given day.
 - Users can input feedback on workout so that the bot can learn the users' preferences.
 - Users can view workout history.